 Exploring the 900,000 square feet facility was akin to stepping back into the middle of the 20th century.
 Relics of times gone by were abound, such as coal-fed boilers, hand-lettered signs, porcelain light fixtures, mid-century furnishings, and more.

 Of course, that was years ago.
 I was finally able to revisit the remains of the Crowell-Collier plant after three buildings were removed—still leaving some 400,000 square feet of building left.
 With the sun setting on the horizon, I ventured through the complex as efficiently as possible, which was difficult considering its size and height.
 Climbing stairs on a hot and humid evening was no fun task.
-As I ascended, I was reminded of my prior visit and how little the building had changed.
-Other than the contents of Mr. Denune’s business being emptied out after he passed, it was as I had remembered it.
+I recalled my prior visit as I ascended and how little the building had changed.
+Other than the contents of Mr. Denune’s business being emptied after he passed, it was as I had remembered it.